ancient-aboriginal-spirits

-Many images were likely created as part of a ritual that took place in the caves in which our ancestors re-created and re-worked their out-of-body visions.
+Many cave paintings were likely created as part of a ritual that took place in underground environments, and in which our ancient ancestors re-created and re-worked their out-of-body visions.

 So, if two-dimensional representational art is not an innate human ability, how and why did it develop?